boujois/courses/getting_started.md

     $ source aws-alias.sh

+Optionally, if you want to have this auto load, and not have to run each time you open a new terminal, first determine your current path (make sure you are currently in the `setup` folder):

+    $ pwd

+This will output the full path to your `setup` folder, example:

+    /Users/xxxx/GitHub/courses/setup

+For Windows/linux edit `~/.bashrc`, for OSX edit `~/.bash_profile`  :

+    $ nano .~/bashrc

+    or

+    $ nano .~/bash_profile

+then add a line at the bottom, including the output from `pwd` above, example:

+    source /Users/xxxx/GitHub/courses/setup/aws-alias.sh

+Reload your terminal (quit and re-open), and you should find the aliases work without having to run source again.

 ##Create an Instance

 Run the following command from the `setup` directory to start a new instance (this will take a minute or so):